librariesio/depper/README.md

 ## Throttling + the TTLer interface

-By default a unique `PackageVersion` will get limited to one published event per "ttl", which defaults to 24 hours.
+By default a `PackageVersion` -- unique by `Platform`/`Name`/`Version` -- will be limited to one published event per "ttl", which defaults to 24 hours.
 This duration can be overridden by implementing the TTLer interface in the ingestor.

 ## Ingestor Cursor Patterns